-The 2D parallel electron heat flux density profiles of the SN and XPT simulations are shown in figures 4(a) and (b) respectively.
-From these figures, it is clear to see good overall qualitative agreement between the two configurations, both in profile shape further upstream and the maximum and minimum heat flux values throughout the divertor.
-Furthermore, the radial profiles of the parallel heat flux density at the divertor entrance can be seen in figure 5(a), plotted as a function of r_u , which is the radial distance from the separatrix mapped to the midplane.
-These upstream profiles show good quantitative and qualitative agreement, as was also found in [15].
-In particular, both profiles show a peak parallel heat flux density of 80 M Wm^{-2} , and a fall-off width of $\approx 0.4 \text{ mm}$.
+The 2D parallel electron heat flux density profiles of the SN and XPT simulations are shown in Figures 4a and 4b respectively.
+From these figures, it is clear to see good overall qualitative agreement between the two grids, both in profile shape further upstream and the maximum and minimum heat flux values throughout the divertor.
+Furthermore, the radial profiles of the parallel heat flux density at the divertor entrance can be seen in Figure 5a, and also show good quantitative and qualitative agreement.
+In particular, both profiles show a peak parallel heat flux density of 80 MWm-2, and a fall-off width of ≈ 0.4 mm.

-Given that the upstream profiles of the two configurations are similar, and that there are no strong heat dissipation mechanisms such as impurities, then the target parallel heat flux density profiles in the two cases should be similar.
-Indeed, the target parallel heat flux densities are shown in figure 5(b), with the fluxes for both XPT primary targets (defined in figure 4(b)) plotted.
-The figure shows a similar qualitative profile between the SN and XPT configurations.
+Given that the upstream profiles of the two grids are similar, and that there are no strong heat dissipation mechanisms such as impurities, then the target parallel heat flux density profiles in the two cases should be similar.
+Indeed, the target parallel heat flux densities are plotted in Figure 5b, and show a similar qualitative profile between the single null and XPT grids.
 Moreover, when the target profiles for the two primary targets for the X-point target are overlaid, they form one relatively continuous profile apart from at the secondary X-point at ≈ 0.4 mm from the primary separatrix.
 This tends to support the idea that these physics simulations are running with no issues, and that the baseline grid is mapped correctly.